apify/apify-docs/sources/platform/console/two-factor-authentication.md

 For our support team to help you recover your account, you will need to provide them with the personal information you have configured during the two-factor authentication setup.
 If you provide the correct information, the support team will help you regain access to your account.

 :::caution
-The support team will not give you any clues about the information you have provided, they will only verify if the information you provided is correct.
+The support team will not give you any clues about the information you provided; they will only verify if it is correct.
 :::

 You can always check what information you provided by going to your [account settings](https://console.apify.com/account/settings), scrolling down to the **Two-factor authentication** section, and clicking on the **Recovery settings** button, then you should see a view like this, which will show you the information you have provided.